RTEMS/rtems-docs/filesystem/filesystem.rst

 -------------------------------------

 The IMFS conforms to the general filesystem requirements for node removal.
-See :ref:`File and Directory Removal Constraints <File-and-Directory-Removal-Constraints>`.
+See `File and Directory Removal Constraints`_.

 IMFS General Housekeeping Notes
 -------------------------------